 Vitamin D and Cancer Prevention

-Keeping your vitamin D levels optimized is vital in fighting or preventing cancer and other diseases
+Keeping your vitamin D levels optimized is vital in fighting or preventing cancer and other diseases.

 However, I knew differently.
-The minimum healthy Vitamin D level is 50 ng/mL (see chart) and 50 is too low if you are fighting a disease like cancer or a chronic illness like fibromyalgia or Irritable Bowel Syndrome or if you simply want to reduce your risks of these health troubles.
+The minimum healthy vitamin D level is 50 ng/mL (see chart) and 50 is too low if you are fighting cancer or a chronic illness such as fibromyalgia or irritable bowel syndrome (IBS) or if you simply want to reduce your risks of these health troubles.

 Yes, a healthy diet is a cornerstone of prevention.
 Yes, coffee enemas are an excellent preventative measure.
-Yes, optimizing your adrenal health is key.
-And, the science is clear, keep your Vitamin D levels optimized to avoid cancer.
+Yes, optimizing your adrenal health is important.

-By Kristina Amelong
+By Kristina Amelong, CCT, CNC